Resources

 I have been drinking alcohol for several years.
 However, yesterday I saw blood in my vomit for the first time.
 What could be the reason?

 Chronic alcoholism causes liver damage that can gradually affect the blood vessels as well.
-In case of frequent drinking, it is recommended to always eat first, avoid smoking at the same time, and avoid drinking altogether while on medication.
+In cases of frequent drinking, it is recommended always to eat first, avoid smoking at the same time, and avoid drinking altogether while on medication.

 Disclaimer: The content on this page is generic and shared only for informational and explanatory purposes.
 Please consult a doctor before making any health-related decisions.